"Her being at Cressey has made so much difference. Within 2 weeks our life had changed so much at home. It's now SO much better!"

 Additional Specialist Staff

-The school has regular input from a range of Therapists including our Art Therapist, our Speech and Language Therapist, our Occupational Therapist and our Music Therapist.
+The school has regular input from a range of Therapists including our Art Therapist, our Speech and Language Therapists, our Occupational Therapist and our Music Therapist.
 In addition, individual sessions can be arranged to meet the needs of each individual pupil; e.g. dance sessions, tennis tutoring, singing lessons, horse riding.

 Staff also receive expert support and training from Real Psychology, and from Resolve (Restorative Approaches).